-Topics and contexts studied in this course: Personal training and development
+Topics and contexts studied in this course: Personal training and development.
+Some Level 3 standards may be offered to students on an individual basis.

 Useful 21st Century skills and competencies you will learn in this course: Setting goals and working to achieve these.
 Working in a team and encouraging others to reach their potential.